cintiadr/blog/content/post/build-as-code.md

 {{< / highlight >}}

 If you rerun this bash script, you end up with... a very confusing infrastructure.
-And then you have to recreate some sort of poor-man's-infra-tool in bash to avoid duplicates.
+And then you have to recreate some sort of poor-man's-infra-tool to avoid duplicates.

 You don't want infrastructure as code.

 You want __infrastructure as state__.
-You want the files committed to git to _actually_ reflect what's in production, as of a [map of the territory](https://wiki.lesswrong.com/wiki/The_map_is_not_the_territory), giving good visibility and predictability of your whole infrastructure.
+You want the files committed to git to _actually_ reflect what's in production, as of a [map of the territory](https://wiki.lesswrong.com/wiki/The_map_is_not_the_territory), giving amazing visibility and predictability of your whole infrastructure.

 And you want an _infra tool_ which can read the state files and act based on them.